angeris/pd-heuristic/README.md

-# Code for Computational Bounds for Photonic Design
+# Code for "A new physical design heuristic"

 This repository contains the code used to generate most figures for the paper [A new physical design heuristic](http://stanford.edu/~guillean/papers/physical_design_heuristic.pdf) by